 9 keys to a killer recruitment marketing strategy How AI is transforming the talent acquisition process

-Learn some talent acquisition strategies for hiring in a still-challenging recruiting market, including promoting company initiatives and establishing an employer brand.
+Learn strategies for recruiting in a still-challenging market, including shifting to skills-based hiring, promoting company initiatives and establishing an employer brand.

-Recruiters need to widen the talent pool by catering to the needs and experiences of today's job seekers, who value employee experience and new ways of using technology.
+Besides adopting new techniques to attract quality hires, recruiters have sought to widen the talent pool by catering to the needs and experiences of today's job seekers, who tend to value employee experience and new ways of using technology.

 1. Widen talent outreach

-Sourcing talent in today's market requires more than posting the opening on job sites, and younger generations' social media habits mean recruiters must familiarize themselves with websites outside of LinkedIn and job boards.
+Sourcing talent in today's market requires more than posting the opening on job sites.
+Younger generations' social media habits suggest recruiters must familiarize themselves with websites outside of LinkedIn and job boards.

 "If you're looking for a brand-new, [recently graduated] programmer, you're probably going to go to Stack Overflow or GitHub," he said.

 Looking for candidates in Facebook groups that focus on a particular interest could also yield possibilities, Campagna said.
-For example, a recruiter whose company needs an HR manager might look at a Facebook group of users for a certain HR software.
+For example, a recruiter whose company needs an HR manager might look at a Facebook group for users of a particular HR software product.

 2. Establish your employer brand